 - a) Tell students to imagine they have been hired by Universal Pictures to turn CROW into a movie.
 Students should think about what famous actors might play each character in the book, where the movie would be filmed and what action will make the movie a box office hit.
-Distribute the attached assignment sheet and go over the instructions with students. - b) Teachers should determine: - Whether to assign this individually or as a group project - How much class time and/or homework time to provide for completion; this can be a quick activity to be completed in one class, or can be more extensive with students working on it over the course of several classes. - Language parameters (while it may have been historically accurate and even used in CROW, students should not use racial epithets in their writing) - Whether students will do a staged reading their work in class (either read in front of the entire class, read out loud for the entire class, or read out loud in small groups.)
-Similar to being clear about appropriate use of language, teachers should also be mindful regarding student readings that portray the racism and racial violence of 1898 Wilmington, as well as how they are read.
-(For instance, students should not attempt to change their voices to portray a character, since this may convey as stereotypical or disrespectful.)
-Student work should be monitored as written to ensure final products are appropriate and respectful. - c) On the day projects are due, ensure students understand respectful audience expectations if scenes are being read aloud.
+Distribute the attached assignment sheet and go over the instructions with students. - b) Teachers should determine: - Whether to assign this individually or as a group project - How much class time and/or homework time to provide for completion; this can be a quick activity to be completed in one class, or can be more extensive with students working on it over the course of several classes. - Whether students will perform their work in class (either acted out in front of the entire class, read out loud for the entire class, or read out loud in small groups.) - If students perform, teachers should likewise determine how elaborate to make the project (i.e., whether to have students wear costumes) - c) On the day projects are due, ensure students understand respectful audience expectations if scenes are being read aloud or performed.
 After each scene, have the audience provide feedback: - What did you like about that scene? - Did you gain any insights into any of the characters based on this interpretation? - What questions do you have?